catalystsystem/catalyst-documentation/src/content/docs/1-system-architecture/101-input-settlement.md

     bytes context;
 }
 ```
-To check if the encoded output description has been validated, the hashed encoded payload should be sent to the appropriate local oracle along with relevant resolution details, such as who the solver was.
+To verify if the encoded output description has been validated, send the hashed encoded payload to the appropriate local oracle along with relevant resolution details, such as the solver's identity.

 ## InputSettlerCompact